-A pivot table is one of the best ways...
+A Pivot Table is one of the best ways to summarize data.

 And today, I want to share with you a common problem which we all face.

-Sometimes we receive or capture our data in different workbooks and in that case creating a pivot table need some extra efforts for combining those multiple workbooks into one.
+Sometimes we receive or capture our data in different workbooks and in that case creating a pivot table needs some extra effort for combining those multiple workbooks into one.

 Only after that, we can create a pivot table.

-So in this post, I’d like to show you a 3 steps process to create a pivot table by using data from multiple workbooks.
+So in this post, I’d like to show you aw three steps process to create a pivot table by using data from multiple workbooks.

 Steps to Create a Pivot Table using Data from Multiple Workbooks

 Important: For this, we need to use the power query, so make sure you have the power query in your Excel version.
 For Excel 2016, it’s there on the Data tab and for other versions (2010 and 2013) you need to install the add-on.

 Here I have four different workbooks with sales data for different zones.
 You can download these files from here to follow along.